 Do you know what a long call is in options trading?
 Long calls are the same as buying a naked call option, just a different name.
-You go long or purchase a call when you believe that the price of the stock is going up.
+You go long or purchase a call when you believe the stock price is increasing.
 One options contract is the equivalent of 100 shares of the stock.
 Calls are typically found on the left side of an options chain.

-When you set out to learn stock trading, you may be wondering why options have a few names for the same strategy.
-Maybe they just like confusing new traders.
+When you set out to learn stock trading, you may wonder why options have a few names for the same strategy.
+Maybe they like confusing new traders.
 More likely, they like having a more technical name than buying a call.

 When it comes to trading options, don’t necessarily get hung up on the exact terminology.
 Instead, what makes the most sense to you?

 Once you’ve figured that out, stick with it.
-If buying a call is more understandable to you than long call, then stick to calling it that.
+If buying a call is more understandable than an LC, stick to calling it that.

-Options in and of themselves are confusing when you’re starting out.
-There are more moving parts that make up options than a stock has.
+Options in and of themselves are confusing when you’re starting.
+More moving parts make up options than a stock has.
 However, that also means that there’s more profit potential as well as loss.

 What Is an Option?

-They have expiration dates whereas stocks don’t.
-As a result, if the wrong direction is chosen, you can’t hold forever in hopes for a recovery.
+They have expiration dates, whereas stocks don’t.
+As a result, if the wrong direction is chosen, you can’t hold forever in hopes of a recovery.
 One contract controls 100 shares.
-As a result, you can trade large cap stocks for a lot cheaper than buying 100 shares outright.
+As a result, you can trade large-cap stocks for a lot cheaper than buying 100 shares outright.

-Hence, why long call also means buying a call.
+Hence, an LC also means buying a call.
 When you go long, you’re bullish.
 The same is also true for stocks.
-Many times you’ll hearing going long vs short.
+Many times, you’ll hear going long vs short.